The 6 best AI chat bot platforms for business in 2026

 Pricing: Included in some Google Workspace plans, with more powerful features available in paid tiers.

 Claude, from Anthropic, has a superpower: a massive context window.
 It can process and analyze hundreds of thousands of words at once.
-This makes it the go-to tool for summarizing long reports, dense legal contracts, or even an entire knowledge base in one go.
+This makes it the go-to tool for summarizing long reports, dense legal contracts, or even an entire knowledge base in 2026 in one go.

 Its strength is in deep, analytical work.
 It's less suited for the quick, back-and-forth chats that are typical in customer support.